 The appearance, or differentiation, of the cancer cells is another factor in cancer staging.
 Doctors grade cancer cells according to how similar they appear to noncancerous cells under a microscope.

-Doctors classify cancer cells that are close to resembling healthy cells as being low grade or well differentiated.
+Healthcare professionals classify cancer cells that are close to resembling healthy cells as being low grade or well differentiated.
 These cancers typically grow more slowly.

 Here is an overview of